FAQs

 How is Z-STOP installed?

-After removal of the existing moss or fungus build-up, simply unroll the Z-STOP along and just below, both sides of the ridge cap, nailing it in place approximately every two feet with Z-STOP Nails.
-The upper edge of the Z-STOP should be butted up against the ridge cap (don't cover up the Z-STOP by tucking it under the edge of the ridge cap; Z-STOP has to be left exposed in order to work).
-In the case of hip roofs, it is necessary to install the Z-STOP on both sides of all ridge caps, not just the one at the very peak of the roof (this is because rain carries the Z-STOP ingredients to the fungus, and runs straight down the roof from wherever the Z-STOP is applied).
-Z-STOP can be cut with snips or even with scissors.
+2. Apply Z-STOP: Once the moss or fungus build-up has been removed, unroll the Z-STOP along and just below both sides of the ridge cap.
+Nail it in place approximately every two feet using Z-STOP Nails.
+Ensure that the upper edge of the Z-STOP is positioned against the ridge cap without being tucked under its edge, as Z-STOP needs to be left exposed to effectively inhibit growth.
+For hip roofs, it is essential to install Z-STOP on both sides of all ridge caps, not just at the peak, as rain carries the Z-STOP ingredients to the fungus and runs down the roof from wherever Z-STOP is applied.
+Z-STOP can be easily cut with snips or scissors if needed.

-To fasten Z-STOP to a concrete, metal or flat tile roof shingle, drill a tap hole in the tile and fasten the Z-STOP with a pan head self tapping sheet metal screw with a neoprene washer under the head of the screw.
-You can use the washers on the nails we supply with Z-STOP.
+3. Fasten Z-STOP: To attach Z-STOP to concrete, metal, or flat tile roof shingles, drill a tap hole in the tile and secure the Z-STOP with a pan head self-tapping sheet metal screw, ensuring a neoprene washer is placed under the screw head.
+The washers provided with Z-STOP nails can also be used for this purpose.

-Please exercise reasonable caution when doing any kind of work on roofs.
-Use ladders designed for this purpose.
-We strongly recommend you follow instructions for chemicals and pressure washer completely.
-If you are unsure of your skills please consider hiring a professional roofer to clean your roof and install Z-STOP.
+Please exercise caution when working on roofs and use ladders designed for this purpose.
+Follow instructions for chemicals and pressure washers carefully.
+If unsure of your skills, consider hiring a professional roofer to clean your roof and install Z-STOP.

 Back to top